mwalker/blog/_posts/2024-10-01-mlx-vlm-uncaught-exception-attempting-to-allocate.md

 With a 1000 pixel image those numbers become 20.5GB, around 5t/s for the prompt and 4t/s for the generation.

 Thinking about a dedicated machine to run this on I came across this [nifty calculator](https://llm-calc.rayfernando.ai) and some [interesting benchmarks](https://github.com/XiongjieDai/GPU-Benchmarks-on-LLM-Inference).
-It seems Apple Silicon is always on the slower end, and the price jumps significantly once you want to get past 24GB of RAM, so maybe it's a ot yet.
+It seems Apple Silicon is always on the slower end, and the price jumps significantly once you want to get past 24GB of RAM, so maybe it's a not yet.